Jetplane444/Cpp-for-games/_learning/week-4.md

 ## Plan

 I want to start working with classes.
 I also want to add more movement to my main character, and hopefully I can implement my background into the game.
+I assume this will take me about 6 hours in total.

 ## Do

-We made a player class which is nice because I can start implementing more movement to my character. we also added a moving camera with an image of my background
+We made a player class which is nice because I can start implementing more movement to my character. we also added a moving camera with an image of my background.
+In the future I want my background to be myh LDtk file, but for now this will do.
+I spent about 5/6 hours in total on the project this week.

 ## Check